 Even if you are unable to visit a group, there are resources you can use to begin.
 Meido Roshi has written a book specifically for beginners containing practice instructions you may begin using right away: The Rinzai Zen Way: A Guide to Practice.
 Another resource you can access right now is Korinji TV, our online collection of instructional and dharma talk videos hosted by Patreon.

 At some point when you are ready you may apply to become a formal student of our teacher, Meido Roshi.
-A short ceremony called shoken formalizes this, and opens the door to more intensive instruction.
+A short, face-to-face ceremony called shoken formalizes this, and opens the door to more intensive instruction.